samsungsamiio/samsungsami.io/source/sami/sami-documentation/authentication.md

 ## Obtain a token

-### Authorization code method
+### Authorization Code method

-The authorization code method is done in multiple legs.
+The Authorization Code method is done in multiple legs.
 First, your application must redirect the user to our accounts server with a call to `authorize`.

     GET /authorize